Williams waves farewell after US Open loss

 The former long-time world number one saved five match points in what proved to be the final game but was powerless to stop a sixth.

-Almost everyone who could rose to their feet when she departed the court on Arthur Ashe Stadium - the scene of her first major triumph in 1999 and five more of the finest wins of her storied career - for what she expects to be the final time.
+Almost everyone who could rose to their feet when she departed the court on Arthur Ashe Stadium - the scene of her first major triumph in 1999 and five more of the finest wins of her storied career - for what she expects to be the last time.

 As she waved goodbye and gave a signature twirl, Tina Turner's pop classic 'Simply The Best' boomed out over the sound system.